SEO History. How SEO Has Changed In Over 25 Years.

 Larry Page had already come up with it in 1998: Page rank.
 But to get to that first page in Google, you not only needed a lot of backlinks, but they also worked much better if they came from a page with high page rank.
 So SEOs tried to get links from pages with a higher page rank than ourselves.
-Links were also exchanged, and you saw a links page appear on many websites.
+Links were also exchanged, and you saw a link page appear on many websites.

 We tried to read everything about who had what to add to the black-hat box of tricks.
 But link farms were blocked, and low-quality links became virtually worthless.
 One by one, all tricks were tackled by the increasingly smarter algorithm.

 Things like the 301 redirect were also introduced.
 And in 2009, the canonical URL was introduced.
 And everyone thought the canon what?

 In 2010 the social signals came into the picture, and to remain visible, we had to become more and more active left and right to become and remain visible.

 The first major updates in Google, such as Panda.
 An important period in SEO history.